Trusted WordPress tutorials, when you need them most.

 Alternatively, many WordPress hosting services also let you manage your site files using the cPanel.

-For instance, in Bluehost, login to your hosting account and click on the ‘Settings’ button below your website.
+For instance, in Bluehost, login to your hosting account and click the ‘Settings’ button below your website.

 Bluehost site settings